 And then (just like I always do), I decided to switch it up and wanted a change.
 I painted the square paneled wall treatment off-white (the same color as the trim in the room) to brighten up the dining room.

 I have always liked the wall treatment but felt like something was missing – like it wasn’t quite elegant enough for the space.
 It needed a little more detail, so I decided to fix that and added some additional smaller molding to the inside of each square.
 It’s all in the details, right?

-This wasn’t a hard addition, but it was time-consuming cutting that 45-degree angle on each of those interior molding pieces.
-Although we tried, not one of those squares is exactly the same.
-Even being off an eighth of an inch makes a difference on this project and meant I couldn’t cut mitered corners in batches and became a little bit of a jigsaw puzzle.
+This wasn’t a hard addition, but it was time-consuming cutting that 45-degree angle on each of those interior pieces of molding.
+Although we tried, those square are not equal sizes.
+Even being off an eighth of an inch made a difference on this project and meant I couldn’t cut mitered corners in batches and became a little bit of a jigsaw puzzle.

-Again, if you are looking for the original tutorial for this wall treatment, you can go HERE to see how we originally created this accent wall (pre additional wall molding).
+Again, if you are looking for the original tutorial for this panel wainscoting, you can go HERE to see how we originally created this accent wall (pre-additional wall molding).
 We used MDF instead of real wood since we were painting it.

-Once I had the small molding installed, I painted the entire wall treatment in a gray with a green undertone (I know – back to the darker colored wall again).
-The color is by Benjamin Moore and it is Storm Cloud Gray.
+Once I had the small molding installed, I painted the entire wall treatment including the baseboard in a greenish-gray (I know – back to the darker colored wall again).
+I wanted a different color, and it is Benjamin Moore in Storm Cloud Gray.
 It is even more beautiful in person.

 I have created several accent walls in our home (everything from wainscoting to board and batten to shiplap to plank walls), and you can see all the details on those HERE.
 No contractor is required for these DIY wall treatments which add so much visual interest!